tm-kn/csv-browser/README.md

 # CSV Browser
 Simple React app I made as a part of my coursework.
 It loads a CSV file supplied by user and lets them browse it.
 Has functionality to search, sort and group by a column.
 Naturally it implements paging.

-## Why React?
+## Why web browser app?
-The choice of tool (React) is crazy since it is meant to be working with large CSV files and sometimes makes user wait a bit long, but that is just a silly experiment of mine.
+The choice of environment is crazy since it is meant to be working with large CSV files and sometimes makes user wait a bit long, but that is just a silly experiment of mine.

 ## Installation
 I run project using Node v6 on Linux.
 NPM or Yarn is required to run the project.